mourvijoshi/PRODIGY_ML_02/README.md

 ```
 .
 ├── Mall_Customers.csv        # Input dataset
-├── mall_with_distances.csv   # Output dataset with cluster assignments and distances
+├── mall_with_distances.csv   # Output dataset with cluster data
-├── task2.py                 # Main Python script
+├── task2.py                 # Python script for clustering
-└── README.md                 # Project documentation
+├── README.md                 # Project documentation
 ```

 ---

 ## Contributing
-Contributions are welcome!
-Please fork the repository, create a feature branch, and submit a pull request.
+Feel free to contribute!
+Fork the repository, create a branch for your feature, and submit a pull request.

 ---

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+### Repository Link:
+Access the project on GitHub: [PRODIGY_ML_02](https://github.com/mourvijoshi/PRODIGY_ML_02.git)

 ---

-Let me know if you'd like me to adjust anything! 😊